 Departure from Alba

-They were killed on November 2, 1944, when the 23 days of Alba being free from the Nazi-fascists ended.
-The story of those days gives the title to the famous book of Fenoglio “The 23 days of the city of Alba“.
+They were killed on November 2, 1944, when the 23 days of Alba being free from the Nazi fascists ended.
+The story of those days gives the title to the famous book of Fenoglio “The 23 Days of the City of Alba“.
 Another tombstone on the side of the church remembers 4 other partisans shot on November 29 of the same year.

 Known by the battle name of “Gabilondon” he was an Official Commissioner in the Garibaldi Brigade and died on November 2, 1944, trying to defend the bridge of Pollenzo to prevent the fascists from passing.

 La Morra, the fallen of August 29th, 1944

 It was one of the bloodiest days of the liberation struggle in the Langhe, where the partisans of the 48th Garibaldi Brigade “Di Nanni” and those of the autonomous brigade “Bra” were encircled by troops of the Wehrmacht and departments of sadly famous republics, such as the “X MAS” and the “Monterosa Division“.

-At the end of the day, 31 partisans were dead, of which 18 killed in the Averame farmhouse in the Cerequio hamlet.
-The latter were lured into the open by the lieutenant Pei with the promise of saving their lives if they surrendered.
+At the end of the day, 31 partisans died, of which 18 were killed in the Averame farmhouse in the Cerequio hamlet.
+The latter was lured into the open by the Lieutenant Pei with the promise of saving their lives if they surrendered.

 Arrival to Monforte

 A rather demanding but short ascent makes us reach Monforte d’Alba.
-Starting from Monforte, in a raised area next to the Cathedral of the Blessed Virgin of the snow, we find the shrine dedicated to the fallen of Garibaldi’s divisions.
+Starting from Monforte, in a raised area next to the Cathedral of the Blessed Virgin of the Snow, we find the shrine dedicated to the fallen of Garibaldi’s divisions.

-In the final stages of the war the countryside around Monforte became strategic for the procurement of materials by the partisans, being chosen by the allies for the launch of supplies with parachutes.
+In the final stages of the war, the countryside around Monforte became strategic for the procurement of materials by the partisans, being chosen by the allies for the launch of supplies with parachutes.

-Leaving the village in the direction of Alba, at the first junction turn right following the provincial road 9 that descends towards Castiglione Falletto.
+Leaving the village in the direction of Alba, at the first junction turn right following provincial road 9 that descends towards Castiglione Falletto.
 The road crosses the hill of Bussia, one of the most renowned in the production of Barolo.

-Once in Castiglione Falletto the road becomes flat, you leave the village and continue until the intersection with the provincial 3, near the Terre del Barolo winery.
+Once in Castiglione Falletto, the road becomes flat, you leave the village and continue until the intersection with Provincial 3, near the Terre del Barolo winery.

 The commander “Arno”

-He enlisted in the 14th Garibaldi Division, and performed important tasks related to the management of resources on the territory, in addition to actively participate in the defense of Alba after the experience of the 23 days of the Republic.
+He enlisted in the 14th Garibaldi Division, and performed important tasks related to the management of resources on the territory, in addition, to actively participating in the defense of Alba after the experience of the 23 days of the Republic.
 He was also among the founders of the social winery in 1958.

 Return to Alba

-We stay on the provincial 3 parallel to the busiest 3bis, and in a couple of km we’re back at the beginning crossroads, which we pass heading towards Corso Europa, which takes us back to the center of Alba.
+We stay on the provincial 3 parallel to the busiest 3bis, and in a couple of km, we’re back at the beginning crossroads, which we pass heading towards Corso Europa, which takes us back to the center of Alba.